ICT Acceptable Use Policy

 - I understand that it is a criminal offence to use a school ICT resource for a purpose not permitted by the school, under the Computer Misuse Act 1990.

-- I understand that the connection of the personal devices to the school network is not permitted.
+- I understand that the connection of personal devices to the school network is not permitted without authorisation.

 - I understand that I am not allowed to be in any ICT Suite unless there is a member of staff present in the room.